particle-iot/docs/src/content/tutorials/cellular-connectivity/cellular-carriers.md

 - <sup>1</sup>2G is only available on T-Mobile, not on AT&T.
 - <sup>2</sup>2G is only available with a 3rd-party SIM card on the Electron.
-- <sup>3</sup>LTE in Canada and Mexico is in the beta testing phase.

 {{collapse op="end"}}